-- (i) Take a streamer each and practise using it on your own remember what we did last lesson. - (ii) Remember your dance to music (give a running commentary to help children remember perform it through to music.) - (iii) Can you travel about the room in a bouncy way?
-(Let children experiment with different ways but take out to practise and develop two-footed bouncing, hopping and skipping try different directions.) - (iv) Sometimes travel with your arms and body high and sometimes with them close to the ground.
+(i) Take a streamer each and practise using it on your own - remember what we did last lesson.

+- (ii) Remember your dance to music (give a running commentary to help children remember perform it through to music.) - (iii) Can you travel about the room in a bouncy way?
+(Let children experiment with different ways but take out to practise and develop two-footed bouncing, hopping and skipping try different directions.)

+- Sometimes travel with your arms and body high and sometimes with them close to the ground.
 (Let children experiment with how they use their arms and stretch and curl their bodies. it bodes.
-Take out demonstrations of those who are doing it well and let everyone copy and experiment further.) - (v) How high can you jump into the air?
+Take out demonstrations of those who are doing it well and let everyone copy and experiment further.) - How high can you jump into the air?
 Use your arms to help you and swing your streamer up into the air.

-- (vii) Make an interesting shape and hold your streamer very still.
+- Can you jump into the air and make a wide shape or a thin narrow shape?
+(Look at demonstrations and encourage children to observe and make positive comments.) - (vii) Make an interesting shape and hold your streamer very still.
 (Wide, thin or ball shapes.
 Show some of the children's shapes.) - (viii) Hold your shape and streamer very still.
 When I start to beat the tambour jump high into the air then bounce, hop, skip and turn about the room then freeze.

-- (Listen to the music all the way through and identify what the music tells you) - (a) Hold a wide/thin or ball shape with streamers gently fluttering. - (b) Move about the room, fluttering, soaring high, sweeping low and turning. - (c) Freeze in a shape with streamer still. - (d) Travel about the room bouncing, hopping, skipping and turning. - (e) Freeze in a wide shape with streamer still.
+- (i) (Listen to the music all the way through and identify what the music tells you) - (a) Hold a wide/thin or ball shape with streamers gently fluttering. - (b) Move about the room, fluttering, soaring high, sweeping low and turning. - (c) Freeze in a shape with streamer still. - (d) Travel about the room bouncing, hopping, skipping and turning. - (e) Freeze in a wide shape with streamer still.
 (Perform the dance at least twice)